 Before starting the course, you need to be able to walk briskly for 20 minutes continuously.
 However, you don’t need marathon ambitions to join the course, only a desire to get up and run and enjoy the beauty of Wimbledon Common!
 Please see how to prepare for your course.

 Booking a running course

-An autumn running course must be booked in advance – the term costs £182 (for 14 weeks) which includes a free practice social run every Wednesday at 9.30am – two classes per week for the price of one!
+Our winter 2019 beginner’s running course must be booked in advance – the term costs £156 (for 12 weeks) which includes a free social run every Wednesday at 9.30am – two classes per week for the price of one!
 All course attendees are entitled to discounts at The Australian Physiotherapy and Pilates Institute (APPI) in Wimbledon, Sporting Feet (in Putney & Richmond), Sweatshop (locations throughout London), Sweaty Betty (Wimbledon) and Up & Running (East Sheen) .
 More discounts to follow.